126.96.36.199 Fit Surface with User Defined Function

 Carry Out Surface Fitting

-- Keep the worksheet activated, select Analysis:Fitting:Nonlinear Surface Fit to open the NLFit dialog.
+- Keep worksheet C(Z) activated, then select Analysis:Fitting:Nonlinear Surface Fit to open the NLFit dialog.

 - In the Function Selection page, you can see that Category is read only and set as Surface.
 Set Function as MyPolynomialSurface(User).